 You as a responsible party for your company can be held personally liable for willful failure to withhold employee pay and payroll taxes or to pay withheld income taxes and other payroll taxes to federal and state agencies.

 Penalties are complicated; this list is brief and general.
-For more details on penalties, see IRS Publication 15: Employer's Tax Guide.
+The IRS provides further details on the penalties that will be assessed in Publication 15: Employer's Tax Guide.
 These penalties are for Form 941 taxes (withholding and FICA taxes) but may also apply to other similar forms.

 Trust Fund Recovery Penalty for failure to pay payroll taxes when due, imposed on the responsible party.
 The IRS says, "If income, social security, or Medicare taxes that must be withheld are not withheld or are not paid, you [as a responsible party] may be personally liable for the trust fund recovery penalty."

 Remember, the TFRP is 100% of the unpaid tax (income, social security, and Medicare).
 In addition to penalties, interest accrues from the due date.

 Deposits are applied to the most recent liability, so be careful of making deposits late.
 Let's say you are required to make a deposit of $1500 every month.
 You don't make your March 15 deposit, but you make a deposit of $2000 on April 15 to catch up. $1500 is applied to April 15 and $500 to March 15.
 You may be assessed a penalty for the $1000 un-deposited for March 15.

 - Even if you can prove your failure to pay or report taxes wasn't "willful," and you avoid having to pay the Trust Fund Recovery Penalty, you can still face fines for late payments.

 - You also may be penalized for unpaid payroll taxes if you misclassified workers as independent contractors instead of as employees.